ibm-cloud-docs/power-iaas/connect-azure-multicloud.md

 To configure a Transit Gateway, you need to:

-- Create a connection between TGW and your IBM Cloud {{site.data.keyword.powerSys_notm}} workspace instance
+- Create a connection between TGW and your IBM {{site.data.keyword.powerSys_notm}} workspace instance
 - Configure prefix filtering on the {{site.data.keyword.powerSys_notm}} Transit Gateway connection

 For more information on how to add a {{site.data.keyword.powerSys_notm}} connection to your Transit Gateway, see [IBM Cloud Docs pages](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-adding-connections&interface=ui).